floooh/oryol/code/Modules/Messaging/README.md

       // and handles the 'TestMsg' message of protocol 'TestProtocol' Ptr<Dispatcher<TestProtocol>> dispatcher = Dispatcher<TestProtocol>::Create("dispatcher");

-      // subscribe the HandleTestMsg method to the TestMsg message: dispatcher->Subscribe<TestMsg>(&HandleTestMsg);
+      // subscribe the HandleTestMsg function to the TestMsg message: dispatcher->Subscribe<TestMsg>(&HandleTestMsg);

       // create the threaded-message-queue port, set the Dispatcher
-      // as forwarding port (this runs in the thread) Ptr<ThreadedQueue> threadedQueue = ThreadedQueue::Create("thread", dispatcher);
+      // as forwarding port (which runs in the thread) Ptr<ThreadedQueue> threadedQueue = ThreadedQueue::Create("thread", dispatcher);

       // create and send a few messages to the to the thread, these will be
-      // queued until DoWork() is called (which normally happens automatically
+      // queued on the main-threaf side until DoWork() is called (which normally happens automatically
       // as part of the run-loop)
       Ptr<TestMsg> msg0 = TestMsg::Create();
       msg0->SetHitpoints(20);